stolenfootball/stolenfootball.github.io/content/posts/series/windows_drivers/p6_debugging_drivers/index.md

 > Yes, that means you should be running Windows while doing Windows development work.
 It is possible to do all of this from MacOS or Linux, but your life will be more difficult than it needs to be, and exploit development is difficult enough as it is.
 >
-> If you're daily driving Linux I'll assume you know enough to set up a dual boot.
+> If you're daily driving Linux I'll assume you know enough to either set up dual boot or figure this out with multiple VMs rather than VM to host.
 If you're using an ARM Mac, I'd recommend getting a cheap x64 computer you can write exploits on.
 A decent used Thinkpad should be less than $100 on eBay, or you could take a dumpster diving trip to your local office park if that isn't feasible for some reason.
 Dumpster diving for parts is a well respected pastime in the security world.

 If you followed along from [part 3 of this series](https://stolenfootball.github.io/posts/series/windows_drivers/p3_minimum_viable_driver/index.html), you may already have installed WinDbg along with the Windows SDK.